 Challenge number Detail of challenge 1.
 Achieving the Basics measure.
-Currently (2022 results) there is a gap between PP and Non-PP students of approx18 percentage points in achieving both standard and strong passes in English and maths (standard gap -18.79 percentage points, strong gap -18.13).
+A third of disadvantaged students achieved a strong pass in both English and maths in 2023, this number needs to increase particularly for our MPA and HPA students.
 Achieving at least a standard pass in English and in maths is fundamental to the life chances of our students and for those who do not achieve this with us at GCSE this only provides additional workload as they enter post-16 studies.
 In the last validated results of 2019 nationally 2/3 of students who resat English and/or maths did not improve their grade, therefore it is vital that we do our utmost to get our students these key grades at the end of Year 11.
 2. Awareness of disadvantaged students and needs.
 A shared accountability and prioritising of the learning of disadvantaged students needs to be fully embedded across IGS ensuring that all staff members, regardless of their role are fully aware of the challenges faced by disadvantaged pupils and do their utmost to ensure that their time with us is productive and positive.
 Knowledge of students' needs outside of SEND need to be a regular point of communication so that a wide range of staff know how best to support individual disadvantaged students.
 As our disadvantaged students are not a homogenous group, taking an individualised approach is necessary, as well as routinely looking for common patterns.
-There is a need to equip staff with the 'best bets' from research and with key strategies to support students as part of this approach 3.
-Weak metacognition and low learner resilience and self-regulation.
+There is a need to equip staff with the 'best bets' from research and with key strategies to support students as part of this approach.
+3. Weak metacognition and low learner resilience and self-regulation.
+Particularly for students with low self-esteem such as post looked after and looked after students.
 Pupil pursuits have revealed that some PP students struggled to understand the best ways to study, in particular around revision strategies and knowing how to learn their curriculum.
 Some also struggled to articulate the best way to retain and recall knowledge.
 Parent information evenings also showed low attendance by some PP families, so it is important that the strategies on 'how students learn': metacognition, resilience and self- regulation reaches our most vulnerable students.
+A revised evidence base needs to be gathered as we enter the first year of our strategy to see where improvements have been made and to establish the current barriers our PP students face across key stages.
 4. Attendance The overall attendance of PP students at IGS has stubbornly been below national and has remained in the persistent absentee category at <90% since 2018- 19.
-At the end of 2021-22, this figure stood at 85.83% the lowest seen in recent years.
-The gap between PP and Non-PP students historically sits at -5% so this gap needs to be closed over the next 3 years.
-Given the number of days still being lost due to Covid-19 isolations in 2021-22 it is imperative that the week-to-week attendance of our PP students is being monitored closely with strategies in place to address students whose attendance is declining towards or below 90%.
+At the end of 2022-23, this figure stood at 83.74% the lowest seen in recent years.
+The attendance gap between PP and Non-PP students now sits as 8.6 percentage points so this gap has to be closed over the next 3 years.
+In 2022-23 rail and teacher strikes contributed disproportionality to the poor attendance of disadvantaged students at key points during the year.
 Strategies for attending school, as well as support strategies to eliminate curriculum dysfluency following absence is key.